uvmcs120f2022/Graphics-Starter/README.md

 * Change the color in the initGL function.
 Note: If your graphics program continues to show up as a black box, hide/minimize the executable and show/open it again.
 If that doesn't fix it, the colors will likely show up once you start drawing in the next section.
     * What changed?
+      * The color of the rectangle changed
     * What values make it gray?
+      * 0.5, 0.5, 0.5, 1.0 is grey
     * What values make it yellow?
+      * 1.0, 1.0, 0.0, 1.0 is yellow
 * Scroll down to `main` and change the window position.
     * Where is (0, 0)?
+      * (0,0) is in the top left corner of the screen
 * Change the title.
     * Where is it on the screen?
+      * In the bar on the top of the window, aligned left

 ## Drawing